4sh3/is-server-alive/README.md

     then write something to your bot chat from your telegram, then your chatId will appear on the shell.

-    If you catch some error please contact me via LinkedIn, I will help you.
+    If you catch some error please contact me via LinkedIn, I will try to help you ;) */ const chatId = 'INTRODUCE_YOUR_CHAT_ID'; // <------- const token = 'INTRODUCE_YOUR_BOT_TOKEN_HERE'; // <-------
-*/
-const chatId = 'INTRODUCE_YOUR_CHAT_ID'; // <-------
-const token = 'INTRODUCE_YOUR_BOT_TOKEN_HERE'; // <-------